videolan/vlc/README.md

 Swift [(iOS)](https://code.videolan.org/videolan/vlc-ios/), and C# [(libVLCSharp)](https://code.videolan.org/videolan/libvlcsharp/).

 We need help with the following tasks:
-- coding
+- Coding
-- packaging for Windows, macOS and Linux distributions
+- Packaging for Windows, macOS and Linux distributions
-- technical writing for the documentation
+- Technical writing for the documentation
-- design
+- Design
-- support
+- Support
-- community management and communication.
+- Community management and communication.

 Please contribute :)